Sorry, you need to enable JavaScript to visit this website.

 Placements

-Most students are already senior practitioners in some area of criminal justice so will have suitable employment.
+Most students are already senior practitioners working in the field of criminal justice.

 Feedback

-Detailed written feedback is provided for all six assessed elements.
+Detailed written feedback is provided for all five assessed elements.
 Oral feedback is provided following oral presentations.

 Assessment